-To construct a stem-and-leaf chart, select Stem-and-Lea from the raph pulldown menu.
-In the Stem-and-Lea dialog box, place the name of the column(s) containing the data in the Graph variables space.
+To construct a stem-and-leaf chart, select Stem-and-Leaf from the Graph pulldown menu.
+In the Stem-and-Leaf dialog box, place the name of the column(s) containing the data in the Graph variables space.
 Click OK and the stemand-leaf plot is generated.
-If you have a grouping variable in another column and want to use it, enter the location or name of the column into the y variable space.
-You can trim outliers from the plot by checking rim outliers.
+If you have a grouping variable in another column and want to use it, enter the location or name of the column into the By variable space.
+You can trim outliers from the plot by checking Trim outliers.

-To construct a pie chart, select raph on the Minitab menu bar, and then select ieChart on the raph pulldown menu.
-In the ie Chart dialog box, there are two options to consider: Chart couts of unique values and Chart alues from a table.
-If you have raw data and you want Minitab to group them for you into a pie chart, select Chart couts of unique values.
+To construct a pie chart, select Graph on the Minitab menu bar, and then select pieChart on the Graph pulldown menu.
+In the Pie Chart dialog box, there are two options to consider: Chart counts of unique values and Chart Values from a table.
+If you have raw data and you want Minitab to group them for you into a pie chart, select Chart counts of unique values.
 You can also use this command even if you have text data.
 On the other hand, if your data are in one column and your categories are in another column, select Chart values from a table.
-The dialog box will ask for the name of the ategorical variable and the name of the Smmary variables.
-Several options are available to modify the pie chart, including abels, ultiple graphs, and ata options.
-Several ie Options are available, including how the pie slices are ordered, the starting angle, and the option of combining small categories.
+The dialog box will ask for the name of the Categorical variable and the name of the Summary variables.
+Several options are available to modify the pie chart, including Labels, Multiple graphs, and Data options.
+Several Pie Options are available, including how the pie slices are ordered, the starting angle, and the option of combining small categories.

-To construct a bar chart, select raph on the Minitab menu bar, then select Ba Chart.
-In the Ba Chart dialog box, there are three options available.
+To construct a bar chart, select Graph on the Minitab menu bar, then select Bar Chart.
+In the Bar Chart dialog box, there are three options available.
 To construct a bar chart like those presented in the chapter, select Simple.
-In the dialog box that follows, enter the column(s) containing the data in ategorical variables.
-Several options are available to modify the bar chart, including Char Options, abels, cale, ata View, ultiple Graphs, and ata Options.
+In the dialog box that follows, enter the column(s) containing the data in Categorical variables.
+Several options are available to modify the bar chart, including Chart Options, Labels, Scale, Data View, Multiple Graphs, and Data Options.

-To construct a Pareto chart, select tat from the menu bar, and then from the pulldown menu that appears, select uality Tools.
-From the uality Tools pulldown menu, select areto Chart.
-From the areto Chart dialog box, select Chart defects table if you have a summary of the defects with the reasons (Labels in) in one column and the frequency of occurrence (Frequencies in) in another column.
+To construct a Pareto chart, select Stat from the menu bar, and then from the pulldown menu that appears, select Quality Tools.
+From the Quality Tools pulldown menu, select Pareto Chart.
+From the Pareto Chart dialog box, select Chart defects table if you have a summary of the defects with the reasons (Labels in) in one column and the frequency of occurrence (Frequencies in) in another column.
 Enter the location of the reasons in Labels in and the location of the frequencies in Frequencies in.
 If you have unsummarized data, you can select Chart defects data in.
 In the space provided, give the location of the column with all the defects that occurred.
 It is possible to have the defects either by name or with some code.
 If you want to have the labels in one column and the defects in another, then select By variable in and place the location of the labels there.